kdrnic/coopgamedevproject/README.md

 The possibility of online multiplayer is ridiculous, because there is around one third of a person actually willing to write networking code in all of ludum dare.
 However, the game can support local multiplayer.
 IF, AND ONLY IF, some small but significant care is taken in programming this will be possible.
 This is mostly to have keys be configurable, not to keep player state in globals, etc.

 HOW TO JOIN
-Since there isn't actually any project yet, please express your desire to participate to drnick and manifest your opinions on the points above (preferably on a text document, pastebin links favoured).
+Since there isn't actually any project yet, please express your desire to participate to drnick and manifest your opinions on the points above (see TL; DR section).
 We can also agree on having a IRC channel, and then I can create the repository and we can hopefully start.
 I'd love the project to be happening by mid September, an arbitrary date.
 So, we shall organize and debate ourselves in the upcoming two weeks.

 TL;DR: At least tell drnick you like this idea (if you do like this idea of course).
+Watch this repo so you are notified of news.
+To opinate and give suggestions, clone the repo, add a file with your ideas and do pull request.